 - Play Bible games.

-- Abstain from game consoles, internet gaming, and computer-based games.
+- Abstain from game consoles, internet gaming, computer, and phone-based games.

 - Develop a family hobby or individual hobbies.